 Figure 3-7.
-Source with crucible cover removed and knurled thumbscrew in place in top of crucible
+Source with crucible cover removed and knurled thumbscrew in place in top of crucible (Shown here is the STIH-270-1CK source.)

 Remove the crucible from the source, following the steps described below to avoid damaging the O-ring-sealing surface on the base of the crucible.
 If scraped against the stainless steel water baffle protruding beneath the exposed pocket, this surface can easily be scratched deeply enough that the O-ring in the crucible mounting flange will no longer seal correctly.